Uwe Boll: Writings

+Games

+Boll appeared in the 2011 video game Postal III.

 Reception and reputation

-As of April 2015, House of the Dead (for which VideoHound's "Golden Movie Retriever" described Boll as a "cinematic train wreck") and Alone in the Dark appear on IMDb's "Bottom 100" film list.
+As of September 2023, House of the Dead (for which VideoHound's "Golden Movie Retriever" described Boll as a "cinematic train wreck") and Alone in the Dark appear on IMDb's "Bottom 100" film list, with House of the Dead sitting at 7th and Alone in the Dark at 13th as of 2025.
 In a review of Alone in the Dark, Rob Vaux states that the movie makes other "bad" movie directors feel better in comparison: "'It's okay,' they'll tell themselves, 'I didn't make Alone in the Dark.'"
 Another reviewer wrote that Alone in the Dark was "so poorly built, so horribly acted and so sloppily stitched together that it's not even at the straight-to-DVD level."
-One critic has dubbed him as the "Jonas Brothers of movie directors".
+One critic has dubbed him the "Jonas Brothers of movie directors".